S450R1/kaspersky-ctf-writeups/web/k-newswire/README.md

 document.head.appendChild(script);
 ```

-If successful, this script will join the `secret_announcements` room and display the flag as a news message:
+If successful, this script will join the `secret_announcements` room and display the flag as an announcement message:

 ![WhiteDukesDZ Logo](demonstration/web-k-newswire-flag.png)